 As you approach the area to be searched, find the reference point/axis and slowly move across the entry point or area given, when possible, having no less than 2-3 feet of distance away.
 You should be identifying anything that can be considered a person or a part of a person down to a shoe, sleeve, sock, eyeglass frame, pants, etc.

 On an operation I searched a closet and it was full of clothes and shoes.
 I kicked the bundle of clothes on the floor and saw a pair a gym shoes under a long dress, which appeared strange, but in my mind it’s a closet.
-Just as I walked away from the closet to continue searching the home I heard, what sounded like the plastic bag on the dress crinkling.
-I immediately turned and began yelling at these gym shoes.
+Just as I walked away from the closet to continue searching the home I heard, what sounded like the plastic bag being stepped on and crinkling.
+I immediately turned around and began yelling at these gym shoes.
 Seconds passed and suddenly the shoes moved and a body came from behind the dress, Lesson Learned!

 When pieing a room from the door you should move slow and steadily across the doorway identifying any obstacles that will hinder you and your teammate upon entering the room.
 Weapons should be up but lowered enough to see just over the front sight or optic.
 When the need to engage a target, when it presents itself, you should already be centered and only need to raise the weapon to center mass in a fraction of a second; which should be simultaneously the same time it takes you to move your selector from “safe” to “fire”.
 This tactic, when done properly, will lead up to an entry method such as the “Crisscross or Buttonhook”.
 Slicing the pie can be done with one or multiple persons depending on the situation.
 When using multiple people this is more of an advance movement which requires more training and coordination.

 *The views and opinions expressed on this website are solely those of the original authors and contributors.
 These views and opinions do not necessarily represent those of Spotter Up Magazine, the administrative staff, and/or any/all contributors to this site.